-ii.
-Additional stories above the Historic District Height Map [Section (n)(2)] for non-historic Large-Scale Development.

-- 1. The following properties are eligible for an additional story on the area of the building that is unaffected by Table 1.
-All Mechanical or Access structures shall be contained within the additional story. - (i) 'R' Zoning Districts: A maximum of one-story above the Historic District Height Map may be permitted for properties located on Oglethorpe Avenue, Liberty Street, and Trust Lots, and outside the National Historic Landmark District boundaries. - (ii) All other Zoning Districts: A maximum of one-story above the Historic District Height Map may be permitted. - Access above the bonus story shall be the minimum necessary for mechanical maintenance and repairs only.
-Only one point of access (excluding hatch access) shall be permitted above the bonus story. - 2.-One or more of the criteria below, must be met to qualify for an additional story:

-- (i) An historic street or lane, as identified on Figure 2, is restored and dedicated back to the City of Savannah as a public right-of-way; - (ii) Affordable Housing, as defined and quantified by the City of Savannah, is provided within the development and so certified by the City Manager; - diii) Multiple ground floor active uses permitted in the base zoning district (including but not limited to retail, office, lobby, restaurant) span the length of the façade on all street fronting elevations (not including lanes) and maintain individual primary exterior entrances.
+- ii.
+Additional stories above the Historic District Height Map [Section (n)(2)] for non-historic Large-Scale Development. - 1.
+The following properties are eligible for an additional story on the area of the building that is unaffected by Table 1.
+All Mechanical or Access structures shall be contained within the additional story. - (i) 'R' Zoning Districts: A maximum of one-story above the Historic District Height Map may be permitted for properties located on Oglethorpe Avenue, Liberty Street, and Trust Lots, and outside the National Historic Landmark District boundaries. - (ii) All other Zoning Districts: A maximum of onestory above the Historic District Height Map may be permitted. - 2.
+Access above the bonus story shall be the minimum necessary for mechanical maintenance and repairs only.
+Only one point of access (excluding hatch access) shall be permitted above the bonus story. - 3.
+One or more of the criteria below must be met to qualify for an additional story: - (i) An historic street or lane, as identified on Figure 2, is restored and dedicated back to the City of Savannah as a public right-of-way; - (ii) Affordable Housing, as defined and quantified by the City of Savannah, is provided within the development and so certified by the City Manager; - (iii) Multiple ground floor active uses permitted in the base zoning district (including but not limited to retail, office, lobby, restaurant) span the length of the façade on all street fronting elevations (not including lanes) and maintain individual primary exterior entrances.
 For every 60 feet of street frontage, a separate active use shall be incorporated.
 There shall be no required minimum or maximum distance between the uses.
 For example, for a façade with 180 linear feet of frontage, at least three uses shall be incorporated, which could occupy 30 feet, 60 feet, and 90 feet, as long as three uses are incorporated.
 At least 50% of active use space shall be designed so that their primary entrance is only accessed from the exterior.
 Additionally, exterior building walls incorporate 100 percent modular masonry materials [see (n) 16. f. ii.
 Exterior Walls] on all sides with the use of granite, marble, or other natural quarried stone over a minimum of 30 percent of all street fronting facades.

 (iv) Achieve LEED Gold Certification, or verified equivalent, on the building.
 Substantial completion of certification requirements, and confirmation from the awarding agency, shall be required before a Certificate of Occupancy is issued.
-Additionally, exterior building walls incorporate 100 percent modular masonry materials [see (n) 16. f. ii.
-Exterior Walls] on all sides with the use of granite, marble, or other natural quarried stone over a minimum of 30 percent of all street fronting facades.
+Additionally, Eexterior building walls incorporate 100 percent modular masonry materials [see (n) 16. f. ii.
+Exterior Walls] on all sides with the use of granite, marble, or other natural quarried stone over a minimum of 30 percent of all street fronting facades-and roofs incorporate sustainable technologies such as green roofs, rooftop gardens, and solar roofs (including solar shingles, roof tiles, or membranes) over a minimum of 50 percent of roof area and so certified by the City Manager.